Hoyasumii/avengers-endgame/README.md

 [Natasha just laughs.
 Back to Morag, where Rhodey and Nebula are standing where we left them.]

 RHODEY: Okay, so, uhh...
-We just wait around for this Quill guy to show up and then he leads us to th
+We just wait around for this Quill guy to show up and then he leads us to the